hoangp/dotfiles/README.md

 # dotfiles

 This is my dotfiles repository.
 There are many like it, but this one is mine.
-My style is minimal, modern and colorful.
+I prefer things minimal, modern and colorful.

 ## Setup